Research can take more time than you think it will. We have some time management strategies to use when writing research papers.

 What if I need special types of resources to write my paper?

 Sometimes your instructor will require you use specific types of resources to write your paper.
 These can be a little more difficult and time consuming to search.
-In addition to research guides by subject or discipline, we also provide on our Research Guides page assistance in locating materials by format or type, including:
+In addition to research guides by subject or discipline, we also provide on our Research Guides page assistance in locating materials by type, including:

 What about citing resources and help with writing?